-Betches new baby, Ship, allows your friends to swipe for you, which definitely isn’t the worst plan.
+Run by Betches, Ship allows your friends to swipe for you, which definitely isn’t the worst plan.
 After all, when you’re trying to decide which way to swipe or how to respond to a message, isn’t the move to drop that screenshot in the group chat?
 Ship seems to streamline that process, so it’s a match if you’re very squad-forward (or can’t be bother to overwork your index finger anymore).

 Great if: You’re trying to look for something slightly more serious than Tinder.

 Great if: You’re on the quest for solid queer connections.

 Her is an app “for queer womxn, by queer womxn,” and a really safe space to find lesbian, bisexual, queer, or gender non-conforming partners.
 More than that, Her is big on building a community; the company hosts parties and socials in over 15 cities across the country.
 So it’s great for finding your person, but it’s also great if you’re looking to expand your LBGTQ circle.